sridhareaswaran/User-Defined-QC-field-Updater/README.md

 ### User Defined QC field Updater
 This is an excel VBA utility used to Update or Fetch data from the testcases in HP Quality Center.

+#### Currently implemeted fields:
+- Test Name
+- Application
+- Automation Status
+- Change Status
+- Complexity
+- Component Status
+- Data Driven
+- Description
+- Keywords
+- Regression

+> **Note:** Kindly verify if the respective field value mentioned in "reference" sheet is same as the one in your HP QC.
+The database field names may vary depending on your company.
+Do check with QC admin.

 #### Screenshot:
 ![alt text][logo]